Tariq Sims: 2016–2022: St George Illawarra Dragons

 On 12 August, Sims was ruled out for the rest of the season after having groin surgery.
 Sims had been battling the groin injury for most of the year but decided to undergo surgery as St George Illawarra had been ruled out of finals contention.

 He made a total of 9 appearances for St. George Illawarra in the 2020 NRL season as the side finished a disappointing 13th on the table.

-In round 4 of the 2021 NRL season, Sims put in a man of the match performance scoring two tries in his side's 22-13 victory over Newcastle.
+In round 4 of the 2021 NRL season, Sims put in a man of the match performance scoring two tries in his side's 22–13 victory over Newcastle.

 On 30 May, Sims was selected for game one of the 2021 State of Origin series.
-He played in all three games as New South Wales won the series 2-1.
+He played in all three games as New South Wales won the series 2–1.

 Sims played a total of 21 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

-On 22 April, it was announced Sims would join Melbourne in 2023 on a one-year-deal.
+On 22 April, it was announced Sims would join Melbourne in 2023 on a one-year deal.
 On 29 May, Sims was selected by New South Wales to play in game one of the 2022 State of Origin series.

-On 19 June, Sims was not selected for the second game of the series after New South Wales lost the opening match 16-10.
+On 19 June, Sims was not selected for the second game of the series after New South Wales lost the opening match 16–10.

-In round 17 of the 2022 NRL season, Sims was sin binned twice in 25 minutes during the clubs 32-18 loss against Brisbane.
+In round 17 of the 2022 NRL season, Sims was sin binned twice in 25 minutes during the clubs 32–18 loss against Brisbane.

-In round 21, Sims was sent to the sin bin for a dangerous high tackle where he knocked out Cronulla's Connor Tracey during St. George Illawarra's 24-18 loss.
+In round 21, Sims was sent to the sin bin for a dangerous high tackle where he knocked out Cronulla's Connor Tracey during St. George Illawarra's 24–18 loss.
 Sims was later suspended for four matches over the tackle which ended his playing time at St. George Illawarra.

+Melbourne Storm

+Sims played 15 games for Melbourne in the 2023 NRL season as the club finished third on the table.
+Sims played in Melbourne's preliminary final loss against Penrith.

+Catalans Dragons

+On 28 August 2023, Sims signed a two-year deal to join Super League side the Catalans Dragons.

+Sims made his club debut for Catalans in round 1 of the 2024 Super League season against Warrington.
+The following week, he scored two tries for Catalans in their 34-0 victory over the newly promoted London Broncos side.

+On 22 September 2025, Sims officially confirmed his retirement from rugby league.

+Statistics

 Personal life

 Sims is married to Ashleigh Sims who is a professional boxer.
 Sims is the older brother of Korbin Sims, who in 2019 joined him at the St George Illawarra club, and the younger brother of Ashton Sims, who plays for the Toronto Wolfpack.
 His elder sister Ruan Sims currently plays for the Sydney Roosters in the NRL Women's Premiership, while his other sister, Canecia (CJ) has previously played American football (gridiron) for the Gold Coast Stingrays, but in 2019 signed with the Tweed Heads Seagulls rugby league club.